ATI0104/BP_ESP_CODE/web/README.md

 The BE directory contains the backend code and the FE directory contains the frontend code.
 I'm including a Dockerfile and 2 run scripts which speeds up deploying and running the application.

-There are 2 ways to deploy this software:
+There are 2 ways to launch this software:

 1. Using Podman [Recommended]